-Regions of pulmonary contusion with added blebs (pneumatocoeles) with air fluid levels.
+Regions of pulmonary contusion with added blebs (pneumatoceles) with air-fluid levels.

 Due to normal pulmonary elastic recoil, lung tissues surrounding a laceration often pull back from the laceration itself.
 This results in the laceration manifesting at CT as a round or oval cavity, instead of having the linear appearance typically seen in other solid organs.

-Severe laceration have gross disruption of lung parenchymal architecture.
+Severe laceration has gross disruption of lung parenchymal architecture.

 Cavitation associated with post contusion pneumonia can develop days after the initial trauma whereas lacerations are seen at the initial time of imaging.